This course will take place online, for a reduced rate of Full £67 / Conc. £50

-- An understanding of the key factors influencing the development and character of London’s East End from the 1880s to the 1970s
+- Understand the key factors influencing the development and character of London’s East End from the 1880s to the 1970s

-- An introduction to less well-known characters and incidents in the area across a 100-year period
+- Have discovered less well-known people and incidents in the area across a 100-year period

-- A greater awareness of the people and movements connecting this London region with political life and developments elsewhere
+- Have a greater awareness of the people and movements connecting this region with political life and developments elsewhere

-- Evocative insight into how men and women from different classes and backgrounds experienced daily life in the East End.
+- Have an insight into how men and women from different classes and backgrounds experienced daily life in the East End.